wavefrontHQ/docs/pages/doc/wavefront_searching.md

 ### Filter Bar

-In the filter bar on the left you search by selecting facets and typing in Search fields.
-Many facets have their own Search fields to limit the displayed facet values.
+In the filter bar on the left you search by selecting facets, such as **State** and **Severity** for alerts, and by typing in Search fields.
+Some facets one some pages have their own Search field to limit the displayed facet values.
 Most pages support the standard facets Tag Paths, Tags, and Updated By.

 ### Saved Searches